Terzigno: History

-In Roman times Terzigno was an rural outlying suburb of Pompeii in which numerous aristocratic and rustic country villas were located and which were all buried and preserved beneath many metres of volcanic debris by the eruption of Mount Vesuvius in 79 AD.
+In Roman times Terzigno was a rural outlying suburb of Pompeii in which numerous aristocratic and rustic country villas were located and which were all buried and preserved beneath many metres of volcanic debris by the eruption of Mount Vesuvius in 79 AD.

 Excavations at Terzigno began in 1983 with the unearthing of three villas and work has continued sporadically since.

-Exquisite frescoes and were found and silver and gold objects including jewellery on five skeletons of people who failed to escape the eruption.
+Exquisite frescoes were found and silver and gold objects including jewellery on five skeletons of people who failed to escape the eruption.

 The villas

 Villa 6 is remarkable for its enormous and refined Second Style frescoes from a dining room representing mythological figures including Cybele and Attis as well as Paris and Helen at various ages.
 In its last phase an agricultural part of the complex was added focussed on a winery with a large threshing floor and a columned portico, adjacent lever press (torcularium) and dolia in a wine cellar.
 Outside the NE entrance to the villa skeletons of seven fugitives were found.

 The Museo Archeologico Territoriale di Terzigno has frescoes and finds from these local villas.